akshayb29/Shell-and-Tube-Heat-Exchanger-STHX-numerical-model/README.md

 # Shell-and-Tube Heat Exchanger (STHX) numerical model

-This code presents a numerical model to solve for the thermal and hydraulic performance of a shell-and-tube heat exchanger [[1]](#1).
+-This code presents a numerical model coded in Julia programming language to solve for the thermal and hydraulic performance of a shell-and-tube heat exchanger [[1]](#1).
-Newly developed correlations enables the model to solve for flow over bare, disc-finned, and cylindrical pin-finned tube banks.
+-Newly developed correlations enables the model to solve for flow over bare, disc-finned, and cylindrical pin-finned tube banks.
-The current version of the model incorporates U-shaped tubes.
+-The current version of the model incorporates U-shaped tubes.
-Both internal and external flow streams utilize supercritical carbon dioxide as the working fluid.
+-Both internal and external flow streams utilize supercritical carbon dioxide as the working fluid.
-The thermophysical properties of the working fluid are obtained using CoolProp and thus the flow streams can be modified to any fluid available on the CoolProp package (https://doi.org/10.1021/ie4033999) [[2]](#2).
+-The thermophysical properties of the working fluid are obtained using CoolProp and thus the flow streams can be modified to any fluid available on the CoolProp package (https://doi.org/10.1021/ie4033999) [[2]](#2).
-Nickel-based superalloy, Haynes282, is used as the solid material in this version and can be modified to your preference.
+-Nickel-based superalloy, Haynes282, is used as the solid material in this version and can be modified to your preference.
+-The code writes the key geometric inputs and performance outputs to a CSV file.

 Further details of the flow correlations and its development can be found in the following journal article (will be posted upon acceptance) [[3]](#3):
 Insert article DOI